ceu-lang/pico-ceu/examples/race/README.md

 ## Drawing pixels and rectangles

 ### Draw a pixel
 To start coding our game, we need to figure out how to draw the car and the obstacles.
 Let's start with a pixel.
-The bellow code draw a pixel in the 0,0 position, witch, by default, correspond to the middle of the window.
+The below code draw a pixel in the 0,0 position, witch, by default, correspond to the middle of the window.

 ```c#
 emit GRAPHICS_DRAW_PIXEL(0,0);